7 Best Dishwasher Detergents, Lab-Tested and Reviewed

 These top-rated single-dose detergent packs excel at cleaning dishes and preventing mineral deposits that can lead to discoloration.

-Cascade’s Platinum ActionPacs with Dawn is the most effective dishwasher detergent we’ve tested among pods and gels, earning the highest score.
-It excels at both cleaning dishes and resisting film and discoloration; it also resists water spots.
-It’s pricier than many other detergents—a little over 30 cents per use—but far less expensive than detergent formulas with extra additives to fight tough mineral deposits.
+Cascade’s Platinum ActionPacs With Dawn is one of the most effective dishwasher detergents we’ve tested among pods and gels.
+It excels at both cleaning dishes and resisting film and discoloration, while also resisting water spots.
+It’s pricier than many other detergents—at nearly 50 cents per use—but far less expensive than detergent formulas with extra additives to fight tough mineral deposits.

-Like Cascade Free & Clear ActionPacs, Seventh Generation’s Power+ Packs are free not only of bleach but also of dyes and artificial fragrances.
+Seventh Generation’s Power+ Packs are not only free of bleach but also free of dyes and artificial fragrances, earning our Green Choice designation for products that have a lower environmental impact than others we’ve tested.
 They also come in 90 percent plastic-free packaging, presenting a more sustainable choice than many other brands.
 And they don’t sacrifice performance for eco-friendliness.
 This detergent performs impressively in terms of cleaning power and resisting film and discoloration, though it doesn’t resist water spots well.

 Best Gel Detergents